Mandelbrot Sets Generated from the Riemann Zeta Function

 (Iterations: 4)

 The default iteration count is 4.
-Press [Start] to animate as the count increases.
+Press [Start] to animate the set as the iteration count increases.

 Exponential Map near the Origin